 But, it’s a creature, after all…

 Hence, they are not supposed to be brought as a gift in a box under the Christmas tree for reasons you will surely find easy to comprehend:

-- Illnesses are round the corner in winter times – apart from unexpected illnesses that your dog may be prone to throughout the year, there are a number of illnesses especially present during winter time.
+Apart from unexpected illnesses that your dog may be prone to throughout the year, there are a number of illnesses especially present during winter time.
 And being a puppy, it will be more fragile!
 Even for you – it is a tough season to deal with house-training your puppy while coping with the flu or cold.
 If you are in a family with kids you will surely have it hard if your kids are also sick during this period.
-The combination of these four variables makes for a stress nest to be lit!
+The combination of these four variables makes for a stress test to be lit!

-- Good breeders will not even sell a puppy during the holiday season as they know they are supposed to give the animal to a stable owner, who understands the work involved in raising them.
-Experienced rescue group volunteers and shelter workers know pretty fine about the idea of the Christmas dog because usually these dogs end up coming back to them for shelter!
+During the holiday season as they know, they are supposed to give the animal to a stable owner, who understands the work involved in raising them.
+Experienced rescue group volunteers and shelter workers know pretty fine about the idea of the Christmas dog because usually, these dogs end up coming back to them for shelter!

 If you, as a family, really want a dog, take your time and choose wisely.
 Get your dog from a reputable breeder or an experienced and established rescue group or animal shelter.
 Ask all the questions possible and let them ask their questions, too!
 If they don’t ask you any questions, be wary of them!

 If your dog comes to you in March instead of Christmas present-opening morning, it will still be the adorable pet you wanted without the tree, the bow, and the lights!